davidbeloo/Hashtags/README.md

 # Hashtags
-Hashtags layout example for arrange children views in multiple rows depending on their width.
+Layout example for arrange children views in multiple rows depending on their width.

 * Unknown size list of children views
 * Any children view is wrap content.